 Contributor Comments: (Dialog; please do not modify earlier comments; add follow-up always at the bottom of the discussion.)

+Huawei: We are OK with Option 1.

+Ericsson: Option 1 is OK

 CRs/TPs comments collection

 All submitted TPs were recommended to be postponed in the first round (except for bigCR/bigTP).
 Please continue to review and comment the TPs, to help with drafting for next meeting.